zhaochaocs/narrasum/README.md

 From the character’s perspective, the model needs to understand the characters’ profiles, and how their desires and actions drive the story forward.
 The paired document and summary data in NarraSum is a valuable resource to address these challenges and promote the related research.

-Besides narrative summarization, NarraSum can also benefit to broader NLP tasks.
+Besides narrative summarization, NarraSum can also benefit broader NLP tasks.
-For example, in machine reading comprehension, the paired plot descriptions with low lexical overlap can improve the model’s capacity of complex reasoning and understanding.
+For example, in machine reading comprehension, the paired plot descriptions with low lexical overlap can improve the model’s capacity for complex reasoning and understanding.
 In narrative understanding, a summary of the narrative can help identify the salient event as well as the causal, temporal, and hierarchical relationships of events.
 In creative writing and storytelling, this dataset can support the research of expanding a short story outline to a more detailed story.